Sentaroh/SMBSync3/app/src/main/assets/SMBSync3_about_EN_Privacy.md

 ### 2.3.3.Full network access
 Use this to synchronize via SMB protocol through the network.
 ### 2.3.4.Run at startup
-Used to perform scheduled synchronization.
+Used to initialize scheduled synchronization upon device reboot.
 ### 2.3.5.Control vibration
 Used to notify the user when synchronization is finished.
 ### 2.3.6.Prevent device from sleeping
-Used to start synchronization from a schedule or external app.
+Used to prevent the device from going to sleep during synchronization.
 ### 2.3.7.Install shortcuts
 Used to add sync start shortcuts to the desktop.